Gibbs conditioning principle for log-concave independent random variables: Conditioned tilted measures

-\end{Proposition} The proposition is proven in Section \ref{sec31} using two results, the first is Efron's Theorem \cite{MR171335}, which states that the canonical measures $\mu_n(\cdot|k)$ of product measures with log-concave marginals are stochastically ordered in $k$.
-The second result says that the conditioned sum distributions $P(S^\lambda_n\in \cdott|S^\lambda_n\in I)$ are stochastically ordered in $\lambda$, for any interval $I$, a one-dimensional statement.
+The proposition is proven in Section \ref{sec31} using two ingredients.
+The first is Efron's Theorem \cite{MR171335}, which states that the canonical measures $\mu_n(\cdott|k)$ of product measures with log-concave marginals are stochastically ordered in $k$; see Liggett \cite{zbMATH01905957} for a proof using monotonicity of the zero range process.
+The second says that the conditioned sum distributions $P(S^\lambda_n\in \cdott|S^\lambda_n\in I)$ are stochastically ordered in $\lambda$, for any interval $I$, a one-dimensional statement.

 \paragraph{Convergence of conditioned tilted measures} We now show that under Condition \eqref{eq:cond} the conditioned tilted measure converges to the unconditioned one as the conditioning set gets full probability.
 The following lemma does not use log-concavity. \begin{Lemma} Assume Condition \eqref{eq:cond}.
 Then